drhsqlite/fossil-mirror/www/gsoc-ideas.md

 * Alternatively, instead of improving Fossil's cli, implement a comprehensive ticket commandline with [libfossil's primitives](https://fossil.wanderinghorse.net/r/libfossil/wiki/home), look under the f-apps/ directory.
 * Improving the Fossil web UI for ticketing, which is clunky to say the least

+# Look and Feel

+Tasks for those interested in graphic/web design:

+* General touch-ups in the existing skins.
+This may, depending on how deep one cares to dig, require digging into C code to find, and potentially modify, how the HTML is generated.
+* Creation of one or more new skins.
+This does not specifically require any C know-how.

 # Tasks Requiring Fossil Data Model Knowledge

 The Fossil data model concepts are simple, but the implications are quite subtle and impressive.
 The data model